-The tax man cometh, and cometh soon!
+The tax man cometh ... and he'll be here soon!
 Do you know where your tax records are?

 Chances are, they're swimming in a stack of paper ... somewhere.

 The mailbox discharges letters and bills and bank statements.
 Briefcases explode with professional journals, pay stubs and calendars.
 School backpacks unload children's artwork, meeting notices and sports schedules.

 Someone who remembers everything: when your kindergartner got his last round of immunizations, the name and number of that other Mom in the soccer carpool, what your second cousin named her latest baby.

 Every home manager needs this informational paragon, but no one has to scour deserted beaches for a jeweled bottle.